tycrek/degoogle/README.md

   - [Mojeek](https://www.mojeek.com/) - **5-eyes** - Unlike other privacy search engines which act as a "middle man" between you and Google/Bing/Yahoo, Mojeek has their own crawler and index.
 The results aren't as complete as some of the others, but it is still impressive and they are actively building their index to include more results with better accuracy.
   - [Ekoru](https://ekoru.org/) - Privacy focused search engine that also aims to clean up the oceans.
 Thanks @mynamesleon
   - [Cyberd](https://cyber.page/) - Decentralized Google.
 A web 3 alternative for the Google search engine.
 In Beta testing mode.
 Uses IPFS and Tendermint consensus for security and economic incentives.
 Please see their [ELI-5 FAQ](https://github.com/cybercongress/congress/blob/master/ecosystem/ELI-5%20FAQ.md) for more info.
+  - [Toki](https://toki.com/) - Decentralized search engine.
+It is "designed to be anonymous, private and censorship-resistant."
+(Parent company is Swiss, which is outside of 5/9/14 Eyes, however in testing I connected to a few USA and Canadian servers).
 - Images
   - *See above.
 All provide some form of image search.*
 - YouTube